Topological characterization of phase transitions and critical edge states in one-dimensional non-Hermitian systems with sublattice symmetry: Results

 \section{Results}

 In this section, we demonstrate the applicability of our theory to the characterization of topologically nontrivial critical points and zero-energy edge modes in non-Hermitian systems.
 We first introduce a general class of 1D non-Hermitian models with sublattice symmetry in Sec.~\ref{subsec:Mod}, which will be referred to as NHSSH $\alpha$ chains.
-Our theory is then applied to describing gapped topological phases, distinguishing between topologically trivial and nontrivial critical points, and depicting topological phase transitions without gap closing/reopening in Secs.~\ref{subsec:SSHa}, \ref{subsec:SSHaa}, and \ref{subsec:SSHaaa}, respectively, for three different types of NHSSH $\alpha$ chains.
+Our theory is then applied to describing gapped topological phases, distinguishing between topologically trivial and nontrivial critical points, and depicting topological phase transitions without gap closing/reopening in Secs.~\ref{subsec:SSHaa} and \ref{subsec:SSHaaa}.
 Theoretical analyses are complemented by numerical calculations of the spectra and edge states in each case.
+For completeness, we also discuss in Appendix \ref{sec:SSHa} the topological phases for the simplest class of NHSSH $\alpha$ chains introduced in Sec.~\ref{subsec:Mod}, which could be either fully gapped or gapless without having topological phase transitions.